Help!

-Cat-Tales is a popular fan-fiction series taking place in the real Gotham City, where the events depicted in Batman and other comics are understood to be the exaggerations, and sometimes the outright fictions, of tabloid journalists.
-Catwoman, Batman, and the “Batman Family” of characters are at the center of the series, while spin-offs focus on the JLA, Twoface, Jason Blood and others.
+Cat-Tales is a popular metafiction series taking place in the real Gotham City, where the events depicted in Batman and other comics are understood to be the exaggerations, and sometimes the outright fictions, of tabloid journalists.
+Catwoman, Batman, and the “Batman Family” of characters are at the center of the series, while spin-offs focus on the Justice League, Jason Blood and others.

-The Cat-Tales stories are available in two forms: as ordinary media-rich webpages for online reading and in downloadable pdf documents for those who prefer to print hardcopies or convert to palmpilot or other readers.
+The Cat-Tales stories are available in three forms: as media-rich webpages for online reading, in downloadable pdf documents for those who prefer to print hardcopies, and in Kindle and mobi formats for portable readers.
+There is a mobile-friendly mirror site for the main Cat-Tales stories and select spin-offs at cat-tales.mobi.

 Most people will want to begin by reading the stories online.